KEN KIRSCHENBAUM, ESQ

 6. Review your account receivables.
 It is essential to stay on top of your receivables.
 You may need to become more aggressive with your collection efforts and procedures.
 Don't carry subscribers who are in default, which means falling out of their regular payment schedule or more than 90 days in arrears.
 K&K can handle your collections if you have our Standard Form Agreements with the arbitration provision.
 Contact our head paralegal Kathleen Lampert at KLampert@KirschenbaumEsq.com or (516) 747-6700 ext.
 319. We support the contracts we sell.

 7. If retirement or the sale of your business is remotely in your future start thinking of an exit strategy now.
+If you have fellow shareholders, partners or LLC members you must have an agreement between you.
+This is especially important if you are family members or best friends.
+People often think that agreements are not necessary when dealing with family and friends, but those relationships account for more of the litigation than strangers who decide to partner.
+Why?
+That's easy; people think they don't need an agreement when dealing with family.
+However, without an agreement too many disputes can arise where no agreement controls the outcome.
 Be mindful of tax consequences.
 If transition to family members is your plan then perhaps you need a Trust and should start transferring stock to that Trust or to your kids now.
 If you think you might sell then you need to start running your business like a business.
 In either event, you should be increasing your RMR under contract.
 For transactional legal services, which you should seek before you start making deals, make sure you engage a competent alarm attorney - give me a call [516 747 6700 x 301] or call K&K’s Acquisition Team headed by Jennifer Kirschenbaum, Esq.
 516 747 6700 x 302

 8. Try to pay down debt.
 Manage your business to operate within its means.
 That's sound advice for your personal finances as well.
 Working harder and making better sales decisions is the best way to raise money.
 Selling your subscriber accounts and contracts is like selling your soul to the devil.
 If you belong to a dealer program or group that encourages you to sell your subscriber accounts then consider whether you’d be better off retaining those accounts and building equity for your company.
 If you sell your accounts to your dealer program you may as well get a job with benefits, you'll probably end up with more money, vacation time, health benefits, retirement plan and less headache.